 Cindy Bapties has had a meditation practice since 1976.
 She has been sitting with various Buddhist groups at First UU Church and elsewhere over the past 30 years.
 She has been sitting with Benevolent Zen since 2008.
 Cindy took Jukai on July 25, 2009, and began working with koans several years ago.
 She is currently a Practice Leader for the Benevolent Zen Sangha.

 George Beshers was born in Urbana, IL, and raised in and around NYC.
 George is a multi-generational Unitarian Universalist.
 The Rev. James Ford, Roshi, the first Guiding Teacher of the Benevolent Street Sangha and Pastor at the First UU Church (2008-2014), piqued George’s interest in Zen Buddhism.
 George took Jukai in July 2011.
 George is currently a Practice Leader for the Benevolent Zen Sangha.

-Kate Kinyu Guthrie has been practicing since 2008 and has been a member of Benevolent Street Zen and the broader Greater Boston Zen Center Sangha since 2010.
+Kate Kinyu Guthrie has been practicing since 2008 and has been a member of Benevolent Zen and the broader Greater Boston Zen Center Sangha since 2010.
 She received the Bodhisattva Precepts in a Jukai ceremony at Boundless Way Temple in 2015.
 She maintains a regular koan practice, and serves the Sangha in various practice roles.
+She has also completed the Foundations in Contemplative Care program of the New York Zen Center for Contemplative Care (2018-2019).
 She helps to coordinate the Facebook page and email correspondence.
 She is a professor and scientist at Brown Medical School and The Miriam Hospital in Providence, RI.